k8scop/k8s-security-dashboard/README.md

   name: var-log-kubernetes
 ```

 An example configuration file can be found in `configs/kubernetes/kube-apiserver.yaml`.
+Create the `policies` directory in `/etc/kubernetes` and copy `configs/kubernetes/adv-audit.yaml` to the newly created directory.

 ### Setting up Elasticsearch and Kibana